 CASE SUMMARY

-A 49-year-old woman discovered a mass in the right breast and took a diagnostic workup.
-We performed biopsies on the right breast lesion and axillary lymph nodes.
-All pointed to invasive ductal carcinoma with IHC result for ER (80%), PR (60%), Ki-67 (20%) and ambiguous expression for HER2 (IHC 2+) with negative amplification by FISH (HER2/CEP17 ratio of 1.13).
-She experienced surgery after neoadjuvant chemotherapy.
-The pathological findings of surgically resected sample supported invasive ductal carcinoma with the tumor measuring 1.1NA0.8NA0.5 cm and spreading to one of fifteen dissected lymph nodes.
-Retesting on the specimen showed that the tumor was positive for ER (2+, 85%) and PR (2+, 10%) but negative for HER2 by IHC (1+).
-And Ki-67 dropped to 2%.
-Follow-up was regularly monitored every 3 mo without evidence of recurrence.
+A 49-year-old woman discovered a mass in her right breast and underwent diagnostic workup.
+Biopsies of the right breast lesion and axillary lymph nodes were obtained.
+The results pointed to invasive ductal carcinoma with the IHC result for ER (80%), PR (60%), Ki-67 (20%) and ambiguous expression of HER2 (IHC 2+) with negative amplification by FISH (HER2/CEP17 ratio of 1.13).
+She underwent surgery after NACT.
+The pathological findings of the surgically resected sample supported invasive ductal carcinoma with the tumor measuring 1.1 cm × 0.8 cm × 0.5 cm and had spread to one of fifteen dissected lymph nodes.
+Retesting of the specimen showed that the tumor was positive for ER (2+, 85%) and PR (2+, 10%) but negative for HER2 by IHC (1+).
+Also Ki-67 had dropped to 2%.
+The patient was regularly monitored every 3 mo without evidence of recurrence.

 CONCLUSION

-The biomarkers’ status should be reassessed after NACT especially in luminal subtypes.
+Biomarker status should be reassessed after NACT especially in luminal subtypes.